1.10. Visualize a weighted network

 Visualize the network.
 You will notice that edges have a thickness.
 It corresponds to their weight: a score between 0 and 1 (generally) that brings nuance.
 Intuitively, edges with a higher weight make stronger connections.

-• Between 0.0 and 1.0 they are taken into account, but attenuated.
+they are taken into account, but attenuated. - At

-• At 1.0 the edges pull exactly as much as their weight.
+the edges pull exactly as much as their weight. - Above

 By using modularity clustering for node color and weighted degree for node size, and tuning the layout settings, one can a visualization like this one: